A resourceful storyteller...

 When I was a kid, I used to present 'films' in my Mum's front room by using toys as props (mainly my brother's Millennium Falcon) and writing the credits on pieces of paper.
 Storytelling has always been what excites me, and I'm just as resourceful now as I used to be.
 I essentially function as a one-man film studio - scripting, storyboarding, filming, sound recording, editing and colour grading projects that wouldn't look out of place on a cinema screen.
 I've filmed for the BBC, Royal Academy of Music, World Monuments Fund, International Olympic Committee and lots of individual artists.

-I moved to London at 18 and trained as an actor, and 15 years later was branching out into filmmaking.
+I branched out into directing and filmmaking after living and working in London as an actor, shooting anything to hone the craft and bringing a storyteller's eye.
 I've always been quite handy with technology (though I'm sure that disappears over time) so picking up a camera and learning how to cut footage was relatively straightforward - the hard part is knowing how to tell a story, which thankfully I'm well versed in.
-With my work, the aim is always the same - to grab the viewer and leave a lasting impression on them.
-The human element is always the most important part of any project and it's this that dictates how I film - be it a private occasion, a public performance or something for a friend's business.
+With any project, the aim is always the same - to gain the viewer's empathy and leave an impression on them.
+If it doesn't grab me in some way, I doubt it'll grab them either.

 I will literally jump in my car, bring my kit, and travel the breadth of the UK (and beyond) for the right project.
 I pride myself on the variety of potential stories out there and find there's something to be learnt from all walks of life.
 I very much go with my instincts, following whatever curiosity and excitement there is, hopefully ensuring that whatever I end up presenting to the viewer cuts deep.